Meeting for Sufferings: Meeting for Sufferings Committee

 A special subcommittee recommends policies and budgets for the main Meeting, including the Yearly Meeting budget.
 It also carries out oversight of Meeting for Sufferings on behalf of Yearly Meeting.

 It has twelve members, all drawn from Meeting for Sufferings; each year, four are replaced.
 No member may serve for more than two terms (six years).

-Current changes
+Changes in the early 21st century

-Britain Yearly Meeting is implementing a number of constitutional changes.
-Among these is the appointment of a small body of Trustees, who took over some of the functions of Meeting for Sufferings in January 2007.
+Britain Yearly Meeting implemented a number of constitutional changes in 2006.
+Among these was the appointment of a small body of Trustees, who took over some of the functions of Meeting for Sufferings in January 2007.

+Since this time, the work of the meeting is five-fold;